marisaruizasari/data-structures/Week05/README.md

 }
 ```

+I scratched this idea, and turned to async.
 To address the puts per second, I wanted to use the setTimeout method we used last week.
 I referenced my week04b.js script to pull the async.eachSeries and setTimeout callback code.

 My biggest challenge here was adapting the code to fit the goals of this week - I got confused with the input for the params.Item component, and kept try to set it to blogEntries which would return an error, or blogEntries[0] which would return only the first blog entry in the array.
 Since I'm new to javascript I didn't see that the 'value' argument needed to be added since this is the 'iteratee' (equivalent to i in a for loop).
 My final async.eachSeries code block was able to populate my table with all 6 entries using setTimeout: